|The machine age came first|

 The lighter elements had to first evolve from primitive energy, which cooled soon afterwards to a temperature too cool for carbon to form.

 That whole early era of evolution is described and detailed by evolutionary cosmology, not biological evolution (On the Origin of the Genes of Viruses - 6).

-It covers a vast amount of time compared to biological evolution, which only covers a fraction of the span of time abiotic evolution covers.
+It covers a vast amount of time compared to biological evolution, which only covers a fraction of the span of time that abiotic evolution covers.

 To illustrate, let's review some of that theory from zero to the advent of carbon in stars: